whatwg/streams/README.md

 ## Tests and reference implementation

 This repository also includes a reference implementation and test suite under `reference-implementation/`.
 See the README under that directory for more details.
-The test suite is automatically deployed, in a form viable for running against browsers, to https://streams.spec.whatwg.org/tests/.
+We strive for every commit that changes the spec to also add tests, and to change the reference implementation in order to pass those tests.

 ## Contribution guidelines